-Giving a Police Statement
+Giving a Police Statement in Australia

 In Australia, it is important to understand your rights when speaking to the police or making a written statement regarding a criminal matter, whether you are a person accused of a crime or you are a potential witness to a crime.
 If you are unsure, you should consult a lawyer before you make a statement or speak to police.